pantheon-systems/documentation/source/_docs/organizations.md

 [Learn how to add users to the organization](/docs/organization-dashboard/#add-users-to-your-organization).

 ### Upstreams
 [Custom Upstreams](/docs/custom-upstream) are Git forks of Pantheon's versions of Drupal and WordPress, owned and managed by organizations.
 Members of the organization can select your upstream when starting a new site, and the site will track it to receive updates to core and common code.
-To learn how your Partner Agency can get Custom Upstreams, contact your Customer Success Manager.
+[Contact us](https://pantheon.io/contact-us){.external} to learn how your Partner Agency can get Custom Upstreams.

 ### Support
 Review, open, or reply to support requests associated with your organization and its sites on the Support tab.
 Learn about [how to get support](/docs/support).